Exact asymptotics of the stochastic wave equation with time-independent noise: Introduction

 In this paper, we study the following stochastic wave equation:

 where $\theta>0$ and $W=\{W(\varphi);\varphi \in \cD(\bR^d)\}$ is a (time-independent) Gaussian process, defined on a complete probability space $(\Omega, {\cal F},P)$, with mean zero and covariance:

-with the {\it spectral measure} $\mu$ being assumed to be a non-negative and nonnegative definite tempered measure on $\bR^d$.
+with the {\it spectral measure} $\mu$ being assumed to be a non-negative and nonnegative definite tempered measure \footnote{A Schwarz distribution $\mu \in \cS'(\bR^d)$ is \textit{nonnegative definite} if $(\mu,\phi*\phi^*)\ge 0$ for every $\phi\in\cS(\R^d)$, where $*$ denotes the spatial convolution and $\phi^*(x)=\overline{\phi(-x)}$; see \cite[Section 3.1]{GV61-IV}.} on $\bR^d$.
 Here, $\cF \varphi(\xi)=\int_{\bR^d}\e^{-i \xi \cdot x}\varphi(x)dx$ denotes the Fourier transform.
 It is known that the Fourier transform of $\mu$, denoted by $\gamma$, is also a nonnegative and nonnegative definite tempered measure.
 The solution is interpreted in the Skorohod sense, as explained in Section \ref{S:Pre} below.
 We will focus on the cases when $d\le 3$ and denote by $G$ the corresponding fundamental solution:

 where $\sigma_t$ is the surface measure on the sphere $\{x\in \bR^3; |x|=t\}$ with $|\cdot|$ being the Euclidean norm in $\bR^d$.